 R103.3 Examination of documents.
-The code official or other authority having jurisdiction shall examine or cause to be examined the accompanying construction documents and shall ascertain whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.
-The code official or other authority having jurisdiction is authorized to utilize a registered design professional, or other approved entity not affiliated with the building design or construction, in conducting the review of the plans and specifications for compliance with the code.
+The code official or other authority having jurisdiction, where one exists, shall examine or cause to be examined the accompanying construction documents and shall ascertain whether the construction indicated and described is in accordance with the requirements of this code and other pertinent laws or ordinances.
+The code official or other authority having jurisdiction, where one exists, is authorized to utilize a registered design professional, or other approved entity not affiliated with the building design or construction, in conducting the review of the plans and specifications for compliance with the code.

 R103.3.1 Approval of construction documents.
-When the code official or other authority having jurisdiction issues a permit where construction documents are required, the construction documents shall be endorsed in writing and stamped "Reviewed for Code Compliance."
-Such approved construction documents shall not be changed, modified or altered without authorization from the code official or other authority having jurisdiction.
+When the code official or other authority having jurisdiction, where one exists, issues a permit where construction documents are required, the construction documents shall be endorsed in writing and stamped "Reviewed for Code Compliance."
+Such approved construction documents shall not be changed, modified or altered without authorization from the code official or other authority having jurisdiction, where one exists.
 Work shall be done in accordance with the approved construction documents.

-One set of construction documents so reviewed shall be retained by the code official or other authority having jurisdiction.
-The other set shall be returned to the applicant, kept at the site of work and shall be open to inspection by the code official or other authority having jurisdiction or a duly authorized representative.
+One set of construction documents so reviewed shall be retained by the code official or other authority having jurisdiction, where one exists.
+The other set shall be returned to the applicant, kept at the site of work and shall be open to inspection by the code official or other authority having jurisdiction, where one exists, or a duly authorized representative.